Every Consulting Firm Needs a Discovery Service

 From the client’s perspective, there is one giant reason to start working with a consultancy through a discovery process: the unique information they get on their business, the expert assessment of gaps, and the recommendations that specifically target their pain points and business outcomes.
 This expert information is of incredible value.

-The entire process, that's what I have experienced, becomes far more open and honest, and encourages greater collaboration and trust.
+The entire process, that's what I have experienced multiple times in my own work and in the work of my clients, becomes far more open and honest, encourages greater collaboration and trust, and puts the consultancy's expertise in the picture.

 Sounds like a stroke of genius, doesn't it?